How Traveling Abroad Could Impact Your U.S. Citizenship Eligibility

 What’s more, if a permanent resident stays outside the U.S. for one year or longer without securing a reentry permit, the government may try to revoke the person's permanent residence.

 A naturalization applicant who is required to establish continuous residence for at least five years and whose application for naturalization is denied due to an absence of one year or longer, may apply for naturalization four years and one day after returning to the United States to resume permanent residence.
 (An applicant who is subject to the three-year continuous residence requirement may apply two years and one day after returning to the United States to resume permanent residence.)
+However, one must also overcome the presumption of a break in the continuity of residence.
+Therefore, lawful permanent residents generally must apply four years and six months after returning from a trip abroad of more than one year.

 Most attorneys prefer that their clients do not travel abroad once the applicant has filed Form N-400.
 However, it is possible.
-If you would like to travel outside the United States during the naturalization process or if you plan to travel abroad for a period of six months are more, please speak to an experienced immigration attorney that can explain the ramifications.
+If you would like to travel outside the United States during the naturalization process or if you plan to travel abroad for a period of six months are more, please speak to an experienced immigration attorney who can explain the ramifications.

 Travel Abroad After Filing Form N-400